jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 The IAB Tech Lab has introduced technical specifications aimed at adapting Apple’s [SKAdNetwork][1], a method for validating advertiser app installations, for programmatic ad buying.
 The OpenRTB object extensions, APIs and file formats described in this document together enable the advertising ecosystem to communicate and manage the information needed to use the SKAdNetwork capabilities in iOS 14 and above.

 The following are the updates provided in this document
-1. A SKAdNetwork extension to support programmatic buying
+1. A [SKAdNetwork extension][10] to support programmatic buying
    * Bid Request extension (`BidRequest.imp.ext.skadn`)
    * A Bid Response extension (`BidResponse.seatbid.bid.ext.skadn`)
-2. A device extension (`BidRequest.device.ext`) to support IDFV and authorization status
+2. A [Device extension][11] (`BidRequest.device.ext`) to support IDFV and authorization status
-3. Guidance for app developers to help manage their Info.plists and work with various SDKs.
+3. Guidance for app developers to help [manage their Info.plists][12] and work with various SDKs.
-4. A request for feedback on what we are considering for the future - more efficient options to communicate large lists (over 20) of SKAdNetwork IDs.
+4. A [request for feedback][13] on what we are considering for the future - more efficient options to communicate large lists (over 20) of SKAdNetwork IDs.
    * Separate SSP managed SKAdNetwork ID lists + APIs for mapping, and standardized hash to be passed on the bid request or
    * Tech Lab managed "common list" for SKAdNetwork IDs with universal assigned range ID values per SKAdNetwork to be passed on the bid request